printicus/Klicky-Changer/Configs/Bed_Position.md

 <img src="../Hardware/Images/Bed Position 01.jpg" width="500">  <img src="../Hardware/Images/Bed Position 02.jpg" width="500">

 That distance measured minus 1mm(you dont want the gantry to slam in the front idlers when going Y0) must be added to the value found in printer.cfg in your Y motor config as "position_endstop:" and "position_max:".
-Al other accessories you allready have configured and depend on Y position must have the Y position corected in their config.
+All other accessories you allready have configured and depend on Y position must have the Y position corected in their config.

 After an "firmware_restart" home the printer, move the toolhead to Y0 and move the bed so that the edge of the bed to coincide with the tip off the nozzle.